-The 'Report button' will open a report window with all the mass file information.
-The report can be copied or saved in RTF format.
+The 'Report button' will open a report window with all the mass file information which can be saved in RTF format.

 N- and C-terminal

 The tables for composition of the N-terminal and C-terminal are identical in setup, they differ only in the terminal they define and are presented on the tab called 'Termini'.